onkarpatil272/aws-backup-submodules/README.md

 ## Recent Fixes

+- ✅ **Multiple Vaults Support**: Clean implementation supporting multiple backup vaults with individual configurations
+- ✅ **Multiple Vault Locks**: Each vault can have its own lock configuration with individual retention settings
 - ✅ **Required IAM Role**: `iam_role_arn` is now required to prevent runtime errors
 - ✅ **Vault Lock Validation**: Added validation for retention parameters when vault lock is enabled
 - ✅ **Copy Action Detection**: Fixed to detect copy actions in both rules and plans